griffithlab/civic-docs/docs/model/evidence/evidence_rating.rst

 Curating One-Star Evidence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The example `Evidence Item below <https://civicdb.org/links/evidence/895>`__ describes a B-level clinical study that evaluated 6 patients with *ERBB2* - Amplification for response to capecitabine, oxaliplatin, and chemoradiotherapy, with or without cetuximab.
-There was no difference in outcome between the 6 patients with the variant when compared to the 135 patients with no visible *ERBB2* - Amplification on *FISH* / *IHC*.
-The Evidence Item a heterogenous combination of variant detection methods, a low number of patients in the experimental arm (n=6) and overall low statistical power.
+There was no difference in outcome between the 6 patients with amplification when compared to the 135 patients with no visible *ERBB2* - Amplification on *FISH* / *IHC*.
+The study described in this Evidence Item includes a heterogenous combination of variant detection methods, a low number of patients in the experimental arm (n=6) and overall low statistical power.
 Therefore, despite being a B-level Evidence Item, the curator assigned the EID a 1-star Evidence Rating.

 .. figure:: /images/figures/evidence-summary_EID895.png
    :alt: Screenshot of EID895's summary, a one-star Evidence Item